camille-s/acorns/README.md

 These are scripts for quickly stashing a few federal datasets before they're purged.
 Mostly based on what datasets I use for work, mostly R scripts I threw together quickly.
 Some of the scripts aren't great but they get the job done.
 I only study 2 states for my jobs but most of these I just pulled nationally.

 When necessary / easy enough, many of these scripts run in parallel.
-Lots of files, esp. rasters or record-level data, will be upwards of a couple hundred MD to a gig.
+Lots of files, esp. rasters or record-level data, will be upwards of a couple hundred MB to a gig.

 | directory  | dataset name                                                                                                               |
 | ---------- | -------------------------------------------------------------------------------------------------------------------------- |